 Instruction is given in basic electricity and electrical components as they relate to the HVAC&R industry.
 The use of electrical schematic diagrams is stressed throughout the semester.

-REF A/C 202 REFRIGERATION FUNDAMENTALS (3) CSU Lecture: 3 hours
+REF A/C 202 REFRIGERATION FUNDAMENTALS (3) CSU

 This course covers applied thermodynamics, types of energy, gas laws, sensible and latent heat transfer.